augustin-delabrosse/mee-ept-sdm/README.md

 # mee-ept-sdm

-Code for the paper: "Lorem Ipsum"
+Code for the paper: "How to use UAV imagery and AI to model species distribution in a spatially restricted area".
 It enables the data creation, data processing, model training and model inference to develope species distribution modeling (SDM) for aquatic emerging insects (EPT: Ephemeroptera, Plecoptera, Trichoptera).

 ## Table of Contents